trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/using-the-truffle-dashboard.md

 ![Truffle Dashboard Transaction](/img/docs/truffle/using-the-truffle-dashboard/truffle-dashboard-transaction.png)

-Any additional network options or overrides can be provided by adding a network called "dashboard" to your `truffle-config.js` file and providing network options like it were a regular network.
+Any additional network options or overrides can be provided by adding a network called "dashboard" to your `truffle-config.js` file and providing network options like you would a regular network.

 ```js
 module.exports = {